The Heartbreakers: History

-With Nolan out of the band, Thunders, Lure, and Rath recruited the Sex Pistols' Paul Cook to play drums on a fall tour of the U.K., but soon asked Nolan to rejoin as a hired musician.
+With Nolan out of the band, Thunders, Lure, and Rath recruited the Sex Pistols' Paul Cook to play drums on a fall tour of the UK, but soon asked Nolan to rejoin as a hired musician.
 Nolan finished the tour, but then left again to start a new band, the Idols.
 The Heartbreakers did a short European tour in November and December with Terry Chimes on drums, after which Lure and Rath returned to New York to attempt to recruit a permanent replacement on drums.
-The band again found themselves without a recording contract when Track Records went bankrupt - fortunately, due to a provision Childers had inserted in their contract, they were able to recover the master tapes for L.A.M.F. as well as other live recordings.
+The band again found themselves without a recording contract when Track Records went bankrupt – fortunately, due to a provision Childers had inserted in their contract, they were able to recover the master tapes for L.A.M.F. as well as other live recordings.
 But without a new recording contract, Thunders decided to attempt a solo career, and the band ultimately broke up in early 1978.

 Thunders remained in London, playing shows with various musicians, and recording his solo debut So Alone (which featured Lure and Rath on a few tracks.)
-That summer, the three found themselves in New York and decided to play some "farewell" shows - as Lure acknowledged, "we were all strung out, we were all in town, and we all needed money."
+That summer, the three found themselves in New York and decided to play some "farewell" shows – as Lure acknowledged, "we were all strung out, we were all in town, and we all needed money."
 Minus Nolan, the band booked a series of shows at Max's Kansas City with drummer Ty Styx sitting in.
 Realizing that the band would not last much longer, Max's booker Peter Crowley arranged for the shows on September 16, 1978, to be recorded for a live album, The eventual release, Live at Max's Kansas City '79, would become an immediate classic, capturing the band's live energy as L.A.M.F. had conspicuously failed to do.